Discourse setup

 - Ensure that

-, and not included in anyvirtual_alias_domains
+domain.tldis listed in/etc/postfix/vhosts, and not included in anyvirtual_alias_domainsstatements in/etc/postfix/main.cf.

 - Update your mailserver SSL certificates to include